buerki/SubString/README.txt

 F. Warning
 ----------

-SubString 0.8.2 is at beta stage.
+SubString 0.8.7 is at beta stage.
 It is recommended that data to be processed are backed up before the software is used.

 G. Copyright, licensing, download
 ---------------------------------

-SubString 0.8.2 is (c) 2010-2011 Andreas Buerki, licensed under the EUPL V.1.1. (the European Union Public License) as open source software.
+SubString 0.8.7 is (c) 2010-2012 Andreas Buerki, licensed under the EUPL V.1.1. (the European Union Public License) as open source software.

 The project resides at http://andy740.github.com/SubString/ and new versions will be posted there.
+A mirror is kept at https://developer.berlios.de/projects/substrd .
 Suggestions and feedback are welcome.
 To be notified of new releases, go to https://github.com/andy740/SubString, click on the 'Watch' button and sign in.